phreeza/manuscript_axon_potentials/doc/manuscript.md

 captured by incorporating a variable $\sigma_\text{spike}$ in Equation
 \ref{eqn:pmax}.

-The calcium currents reported by @Geiger are triggered by individual spikes and take place on a timescale of a few ms, and are as such more relevant to this study.
+The calcium currents reported by @Geiger2000Dynamic are triggered by individual spikes and take place on a timescale of a few ms, and are as such more relevant to this study.
 They show only inflowing currents in the bouton compartment.
 This implies that the return currents flow along the axon, leading to an axial